Computer Science (CMSI)

 CMSI 3751 Game Design (4 semester hours)

 The art and science of games.
-Goals, rules, game balance, and other fundamentals are introduced, as well as implementation issues such as modeling, physics, animation, networking, and performance.
-Coverage of existing gaming platforms and languages in provided as needed.
-Concepts are applied in an appropriately scaled, team-implemented game project.
+Goals, rules, game balance, and other fundamentals are introduced through lecture, activity, and gameplay.
+Coverage of specialty design concepts, such as narrative, economy, interfaces, experience, etc., is provided as needed.
+All concepts are applied in an appropriately scaled, self-driven analog or video game project.

 CMSI 3752 Game Development (4 semester hours)

-CMSI 3801 Languages and Automata I (4 semester hours)
+CMSI 3801 Theories of Computer and Human Languages (4 semester hours)

 CMSI 3920 Human Contexts and Computer Ethics (4 semester hours)